ktorio/ktor-documentation/topics/client-custom-plugins.md

    ```
    {src="snippets/client-custom-plugin/src/main/kotlin/com/example/plugins/CustomHeaderConfigurable.kt" include-lines="14-17"}

-2. To use this configuration in a plugin, pass a configuration class reference to `createApplicationPlugin`:
+2. To use this configuration in a plugin, pass a configuration class reference to `createClientPlugin`:

    ```kotlin
    ```